swatiLalwani/swatiLalwani/README.md

 MS in DATA Analytics Grad Student @ Westcliff University' 2025

 I'm passionate about leveraging data to tackle real-world business challenges.
-With a strong background in data analytics and a love for problem-solving, I thrive on transforming raw data into actionable insights.
+With a strong background in business data analytics and a love for problem-solving, I thrive on transforming raw data into actionable insights.
 I believe in making learning an enjoyable and dynamic journey, so I'm constantly seeking out exciting projects and opportunities to broaden my skill set.

 Feel free to check out my resume and my portfolio for a deeper dive into my skills and experiences.
 I am currently looking for opportunity so please reach out me on LinkedIn.